kyverno/website/content/en/docs/Writing policies/generate.md

 When using a `generate` rule, the origin resource can be either an existing resource defined within Kubernetes, or a new resource defined in the rule itself.
 When the origin resource is a pre-existing resource such as a ConfigMap or Secret, for example, the `clone` object is used.
 When the origin resource is a new resource defined within the manifest of the rule, the `data` object is used.
 These are mutually exclusive, and only one may be specified in a rule.

 {{% alert title="Caution" color="warning" %}}
-Deleting the policy containing a `generate` rule with `synchronize=true` will cause immediate deletion of the downstream generated resources.
+Deleting the policy containing a `generate` rule with a `data` object and `synchronize=true` will cause immediate deletion of the downstream generated resources.
+Policies containing a `clone` object are not subject to this behavior.
 {{% /alert %}}

 Kubernetes has many default resource types even before considering CustomResources defined in CustomResourceDefinitions (CRDs).
 While Kyverno can generate these CustomResources as well, both these as well as certain default Kubernetes resources may require granting additional privileges to the ClusterRole responsible for the `generate` behavior.
 To enable Kyverno to generate these other types, edit the ClusterRole typically named `kyverno:generatecontroller` and add or update the rules to cover the resources and verbs needed.